CONCERN: Nerve Entrapment (Pinched Nerve)

 Supporting coordinated movement patterns

 Osteopathic care often focuses on reducing mechanical stress surrounding the nerve.
+If joint or soft tissue restrictions are contributing to compression, improving the surrounding environment may help the nerve move with less irritation.

 Physiotherapy